jgonsior/german_ir_nlp_demo/backend/README.md

 8. Deploy Backend Server
 ```

-**For further details on what do for this execution order, please read the instructions below.**
+**! ! !
+For further details on what do for this execution order, please read the instructions below. ! ! !**

 ## 1. Preprocessing